AmeerRizvi/xdeployer/README.md

 ## Requirements

-- A Next.js application with `output: 'standalone'` in next.config.js
+- A Next.js application with `output: 'standalone'` in next.config.js or next.config.ts
 - SSH access to your EC2 instance(s)
 - PM2 installed on your EC2 instance(s)
 - jq installed on your local machine (for JSON parsing)